JonJagger/cyber-dojo/md/misc.md

 - - - - - - - - - - - - - - - - - - - -
 `"image_name": string`

-  The name of docker image in which `cyber-dojo.sh` is run.
+  The name of the docker image in which `cyber-dojo.sh` is run.
   <br>Optional.
-Not required if you're using a [raw-server](raw-server.md) instead
+Not required if you're using a local [raw-server](raw-server.md)
-  of a docker-server.
+  instead of a docker-server.
 - - - - - - - - - - - - - - - - - - - -
 `"visible_filenames": [ string* ]`